 When most people think of calling it quits on a career, they immediately think of a move to Florida.

-But where exactly in Mississippi is the best place to retire?
+Where exactly in Mississippi is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Brandon as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Mississippi that are safe, affordable, and have plenty of things to keep you busy well into retirement.